-Louise Ashcroft is in residence in Stratford's Westfield shopping mall.
-She is working with the conflicting forces of freedom and control surrounding her at the intersection between the ravers, rappers, creatives and boaters of Hackney Wick and the consumerism, Olympic legacies and luxury flats of Stratford City.
+In 2017 Louise Ashcroft was in residence in Stratford's Westfield shopping mall.
+She worked with the conflicting forces of freedom and control surrounding her at the intersection between the ravers, rappers, creatives and boaters of Hackney Wick and the consumerism, Olympic legacies and luxury flats of Stratford City.
 The title of the residency, 'Stratford Works', is the name of a locomotive building workshop formerly based on the Stratford City site.
-Following several months of research and response, Louise will exhibit new works at Arebyte during August-September 2017.
+Following several months of research and response, Louise will exhibited at arebyte during August-September 2017.

 In 2015 Louise Ashcroft gave a humorous (but deadly serious) TEDx talk chronicling her unofficial residency at Stratford Centre, an unglamorous 1970s shopping precinct located directly opposite the huge Westfield mall .
 Ashcroft analysed the centre's marketing philosophy of "taking something negative about yourself and owning it" and applied this strategy to a variety of London-wide interventions.
 This new residency extends Louise's shopping centre research, this time focussing on the enormous, gleaming Westfield Mall and the cultural ecosystems within which it operates.